Need urgent support? Get help from a crisis service >

 If you are worried about your mental health, please make an appointment to speak to a GP.

-For non-clinical support - for example, you're feeling lonely or isolated, or need help with housing, employment or benefits - contact our in-house wellbeing team.
+For non-clinical support - for example, you're feeling isolated, want to connect to community support, or need help with housing, employment or benefits - contact our in-house wellbeing team.

 On this page, you will find further resources to help with your mental health and wellbeing.